Prunus salicina: Medicinal

-The fruits are also used in Traditional Chinese medicine, to enhance immunity against infectious agents and to treat cancers.
-Japanese plums cv.
-Crimson Globe may be taken as a source of antioxidants with a potential to counteract oxidation.
+The fruits are also used in Traditional Chinese medicine to enhance immunity against infectious agents and treat cancers.
+Japanese plums 'Crimson Globe' may be taken as a source of antioxidants with a potential to counteract oxidation.
 Prunus salicina fruit may contain immunostimulatory (stimulating the immune system by inducing activation or increasing activity) components that potentially may be useful in human and veterinary medicine.
-Compared to other fruits, Japanese plums, include a reasonable source of fiber and proper source of bioactive compounds (such as vitamin C and phenolic composition).
+Compared to other fruits, Japanese plums include a reasonable source of fiber and proper source of bioactive compounds (such as vitamin C and phenolic composition).
 Their phenolic composition positively correlates to their antioxidant properties.
 A study evaluating ethanol extracts from 400 herbs found that the Japanese plum was the most effective Glucosyltransferase (GTF) inhibitor and showed the highest antibacterial activity.
-There has been research into whether the fruit of the Japanese plum has cancer-protective effects because of its antioxidant properties, but as of 2023, it is unclear what role antioxidants in general, play in cancer protection and treatment.
+Research has been conducted into whether the fruit of the Japanese plum has cancer-protective effects because of its antioxidant properties, but as of 2023, the role antioxidants in general and in cancer protection and treatment is unclear.

 Toxicity

 As with other stone fruits, the pit and leaves are poisonous to humans, as they contain amygdalin, which breaks down to hydrogen cyanide.
-While poisoning from unintentional ingestion of a few pits is unlikely, it recommended to avoid ingestion, and to never consume crushed up pits.
+While poisoning from unintentional ingestion of a few pits is unlikely, avoiding ingestion, especially of crushed pits, is recommended.